 - The sci-fi B-Movie The Phantom Planet ends with the narrator stating that, as humanity continues to explore the cosmos, they'll discover even more amazing wonders.
 "This is only the beginning!"

 - Literally: At the end of the apocalyptic/time-travel sci-fi B-Movie Millennium (not related to the eponymous TV series), a solemn voice-over proclaims: "It is not the end!
 It is not the beginning of the end!
 It is the end of the beginning!"
+This is in reference to the Adam and Eve Plot ending.

 - Jerry Lewis' The Nutty Professor ends, after a fake ending, with the words "the beginning", when Professor Kelp and Stella finally get together.